stanfordnlp/stanza-train/README.md

 The [`config.sh`](config/config.sh) is used to set environment variables (e.g., data path, word vector path, etc.) for the training and testing of stanza modules.

 The [`xpos_vocab_factory.py`](config/xpos_vocab_factory.py) is used to build XPOS vocabulary for our provided `UD_English-TEST` toy data.
-Compared with the file in downloaded Stanza repo, we only add its shorthand `en_test` to the file.
-You can temporarily ignore it.
+Compared with the file in downloaded Stanza repo, we only add its shorthand name (`en_test`) to the file.
+You can safely ignore it for now.
 If you want to use another dataset other than `UD_English-TEST` after running this tutorial, you can add the shorthand in the same pattern.
-You can learn how we build this file [here]( https://github.com/stanfordnlp/stanza/blob/master/stanza/models/pos/build_xpos_vocab_factory.py).
+In case you're curious, [here's how we built this file]( https://github.com/stanfordnlp/stanza/blob/master/stanza/models/pos/build_xpos_vocab_factory.py).

 ## Train and Evaluate Processors